MeV absorption in gamma-ray bursts as a probe of their progenitor environments: Abstract

 \section{Abstract}

 { A small fraction of X-ray photons from $\gamma$-ray bursts (GRBs), after escaping the relativistic jet, are scattered by electrons in the circumburst medium.
 Subsequent photon--photon absorption between the incoming MeV $\gamma$-rays and the back-scattered X-rays generate electron--positron pairs, enriching the surrounding medium with leptons.
 We investigate how these back-scattered photons modify the prompt GRB spectrum through $\gamma-\gamma$ absorption.
-In a dense and pair-loaded wind environment, the emerging spectra exhibit a broad attenuation structure, whose morphology is sensitive to the low-energy spectral index $\alpha$.
+In a dense and pair-loaded environment, the emerging spectra exhibit a broad absorption feature, whose profile is sensitive to the low-energy spectral index $\alpha$.
 In particular, spectra with $\alpha > -1$ develop a pronounced, saddle-shaped absorption between 1 and 100~MeV (rest frame).
-Such external MeV absorption could account for the spectral curvature seen in some bright GRBs, and may point to enhanced mass loss from their progenitor stars---consistent with early observations of core-collapse supernovae. }
+Such external MeV absorption could account for the spectral curvature seen in some bright GRBs, and may point to a dense circum-stellar medium (CSM) around their progenitor stars---consistent with early observations of core-collapse supernovae.
+In this scenario, the blastwave caused by the GRB is expected to start off with a relatively low Lorentz factor, and undergo an acceleration phase when traversing the large density drop at the interface between the dense CSM and the surrounding medium.
+The impact of these non-trivial dynamics on the afterglow emission is yet to be explored. }

 \keywords{ Gamma-ray burst: general -- radiation mechanisms: non-thermal -- Methods: analytical -- Methods: data analysis -- Methods: miscellaneous }